 The Impact on Recovery

-Q5: hat effects would you say did the number of your relapses have on your recovery?
+Q5: How long have you been abstinent now/in recovery now and what effects would you say did the number of your relapses have on your recovery?
 (Probe for motivation for recovery)

 Q5.1: If you had to describe what recovery means to you after having gone through relapse experiences, what would you say?
 Prompt: Has this changed with the number of relapses?